An Exact Method for (Constrained) Assortment Optimization Problems with Product Costs: Exact solution method

 \subsection{Variable fixing to rule out products}

-The bounding procedure described in \cref{subsec:seqbound} can be speed up by ruling out some products that cannot be part of an optimal assortment.
-For each value of $\rho = \rho^f, 0.1\rho^f, \ldots, \rho^\ell$, the bounding procedure returns primal and dual bounds ($lb(\gexp)$ and $z(\gexp)$) to $z^\ast$ and the set $\mathcal{P}(\gexp)$, which allow to fix the variable $x_j$ of some products $j\in P$ to 0 according to the following propositions.
+The bounding procedure described in \cref{subsec:seqbound} can be \reftwo{sped} up by ruling out some products that cannot be part of any \reftwo{optimal \probname assortment}.
+For each value of $\rho = \rho^f, 0.1\rho^f, \ldots, \rho^\ell$, the bounding procedure returns \refone{lower} and \refone{upper} bounds ($lb(\gexp)$ and $z(\gexp)$, respectively) to $z^\ast$ and the set $\mathcal{P}(\gexp)$, which allow to fix the variable $x_j$ of some products $j\in P$ to 0 according to the following propositions.